Strategic Aim 2 states:

 Animal Lovers will really appreciate the live zoo cams which Edinburgh Zoo operate.
 With cameras dotted around the whole park its possible to catch a glimpse of animals like pandas, tigers and koalas from the comfort of home.

 Girls Who Code is a non-profit organsation which aims to close the gender gap in computer science.
-During the Coronavirus pandemic they are making computer science educational acitivities available to download for free.

 The Glasgow Science Centre broadcasts daily science experiments, facts and trivia on its social media platforms at 10am every morning.
 A great way to bring a little bit of science into the home.